-valves, vascular grafts

-Lubricity: catheters, guide wires

-Infection resistance: catheters, shunts

-Lubricity: urinary catheters, incontinence

-devices, ureteral stents, fertility devices

-Infection resistance: urinary catheters,

-incontinence devices, ureteral stents,
+Lubricity: urinary catheters, incontinence devices, ureteral stents, fertility devices Infection resistance: urinary catheters, incontinence devices, ureteral stents, fertility devices, penile implants Cell growth and tissue integration: bone regeneration

-In addition to the above-identified market segments, the Company believes that one of the next areas of growth for surface modification technology will be the diagnostic test market.
-Diagnostic tests utilizing biomolecules, such as DNA, can be used to screen for new drugs, to sequence unknown portions of the human genome, or to search for signs of viruses.
-The Company believes manufacturers of these diagnostic tests may benefit from surface modification technology to provide biomolecule immobilization and wettability properties.
+In addition to the above-identified market segments, the Company believes that one of the next areas of growth for surface modification technology will be the genomics market.
+SurModics recently launched its 3D-Link Activated Slides which provide lower background levels and more consistent results for reproducible microarrays used in DNA analysis to screen for new drugs, to sequence unknown portions of the human genome, or to search for signs of viruses.
+The Company believes the slides will benefit from surface modification technology to provide biomolecule immobilization and wettability properties.